 My favorite type of physical puzzles are the Rubik-type puzzles called Magic Polyhedrons.
 These puzzles screams: “group theory” and “combinatorics”!

-www.mefferts.com sells many magic polyhedrons.
 I bought about 7 varieties from mefferts puzzles in 2001.

-There are abundant literatures on Rubik cube.
+There are lots books on Rubik cube.
 Two “oldish” books I've read in early 1990s are Handbook of Cubik Math by D Singmaster et al. amazon.
 And Rubik's Cubic Compendium by E Rubik et al. amazon.
 I liked the first one better.
 Both are fairly popular.